How Is Acute Lymphoblastic Leukemia Treated?

 - We routinely evaluate specimens sent to us from outside centers.

 Reasons to consider a consultation or second opinion include:

-- If you have received a diagnosis elsewhere and want to be treated at Dana-Farber/Brigham and Women's Cancer Center.
-We offer next-day appointments to ensure there is no delay in starting treatment should you wish to be treated at our specialty
+- If you have received a diagnosis elsewhere and want to be treated at Dana-Farber Brigham Cancer Center.
+We offer next-day appointments to ensure there is no delay in starting treatment should you wish to be treated at our specialty center.

 - To confirm your diagnosis.

 - To learn if you are eligible for a clinical trial.